DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths

 DIG in Action

-General-purpose agents Emergent collaboration Observable & explainable Real-time correction
+General-purpose agents Emergent collaboration Events & activations Framework-agnostic Real-time correction

 DIG in action

 DIG in action.
-Agent activations and interaction events evolve as a causal graph in real time - failures are detected and healed as execution unfolds.
+Events and agent activations evolve as an interaction graph in real time - failures are detected and healed as execution unfolds.

 Interactive graph.
-Explore the causal interaction graph from the teaser.
+Explore the interaction graph.
 Hover over nodes and edges for details.

 Overview

-We consider cooperative problem solving in systems of multiple general-purpose agents that interact asynchronously via message passing, with no predefined roles, control flow, or communication protocols.
-Coordination and task decomposition emerge solely from local agent decisions.
+We consider cooperative problem solving in systems of multiple general-purpose agents that interact asynchronously via message passing, with no predefined roles, workflow, or communication protocols.
+DIG records the collaboration that emerges as one observable graph, rather than assuming the structure in advance.

 System model $\mathcal{S} = (\mathcal{A}, \mathcal{E}, \mathcal{P}, \mathbb{Z})$: a set of agents $\mathcal{A}=\{a_1,\dots,a_N\}$, interaction events $\mathcal{E}$, problem instance $\mathcal{P}$ (encoded as an initial event $e_0$ delivered at $t=0$), and discrete logical time $\mathbb{Z}$.
 Execution terminates when a terminal event $e_\infty$ is generated.